Skip to main content

 Ratehub.ca’s take

-The KOHO Essential card and account offers 5% interest on your balance and a prepaid credit card with cash back on everyday purchases.
+The KOHO Essential account offers an interest on your balance along with a prepaid credit card that gives you cash back on everyday purchases.
 You can also subscribe to KOHO’s credit building feature for $10 a month: this allows you to set up a secure line of credit by depositing $30-$500 as collateral.
 KOHO will report your credit history to Equifax.

 While the account’s interest rates and cash back rewards are outstanding, the additional fee for the credit building service (amounting to $120 annually) makes it less attractive than a standalone secured credit card.